Updated: Aug 5

 -Ray Dalio - Chairman, Bridgewater Associates

 If the supporting belief probability then approaches the 50% threshold, we should seriously consider changing our mind.
 This approach is meant to provide some structure and flexibility to update as we learn.
 At a minimum, we should subjectively rank order and compare the existing and newly weighted evidence.
 Please see our notes for a definition and examples of "evidence."
-We also discuss how evidence relates to our rock size and color. [iv] In our “Other Musings” section we provide a brief description of Bayes’s Theorem and Bayesian Updating.
+We also discuss how evidence relates to our rock size and color. [v] In our “Other Musings” section we provide a brief description of Bayes’s Theorem and Bayesian Updating.
 The concepts of conditional probability are at the core of properly “changing our mind.”
-Understanding the related mathematics is helpful for a deeper understanding our belief updating approach.
+Understanding the related mathematics is helpful for a deeper understanding of our belief-updating approach.
 We also provide tools that handle the math in the background.

 Side Note: As decision complexity increases

 In the main, this article is based on “changing our mind” about a belief we encounter in our life experiences.
 In the decision science world - a “belief” is more generally known as a binary alternative decision outcome - like “I should or should not change my current job.”
 The different colors and sizes of rocks relate to decision criteria.
 The decision criteria are evaluated and weighed by assessing the related evidence.
 The weight of prior evidence provides the probabilistic belief baseline.
 New, posterior probabilistic evidence is evaluated and utilized to update the prior evidence and belief probability.
 This relates to the “Bayesian Updating” introduced in the last section.